crim-ca/weaver/docs/source/processes.rst

     accomplished.
 See :ref:`cwl-wps-mapping` section for more details.

+.. _app_pkg_exec_unit_literal:

 Package as Literal Execution Unit Block
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this situation, the :term:`CWL` definition is provided as is using JSON-formatted package embedded within the
+In this situation, the :term:`CWL` definition is provided as is using :term:`JSON`-formatted package embedded within the
 |deploy-req|_ request.
 The request payload would take the following shape:

 .. code-block:: json